 For me, what’s really special about Discovery Tour: Viking Age is how all this information is presented to the player.
 The voice actors for each tour guide maintain their personality and charm from Valhalla’s story where the narration during each guided tour is also expertly done as if it were from a professional documentary.

 Discovery Tour: Viking Age manages to capture the size and depth of ACV into a full-blown learning experience.
 At the same time, the game can appeal to a wide demographic, which means you don’t have to play or be an avid fan of Assassin’s Creed.
-When viewed as an entertaining virtual tour, Discovery Tour: Viking Age is perhaps one of the finest educational tools available where it can even be incorporated in schools or museums.
+When viewed as an entertaining virtual tour, Discovery Tour: Viking Age is perhaps one of the finest educational tools available and it can even be incorporated in schools or museums.

 The attention to detail, the connections to ancient literature and art history, as well as the explanation of the cultural findings help create an immersive learning experience.